nexmo-se/headless-video-publisher-linux/README.md

 ### Preparing the audio and video input files.

 This sample accepts video as raw YUV420P frames with frame size of 1280x720 and audio as raw 16-bit 16KHz PCM audio.
-This section explain how you can convert any mp4 file to be used by this sample.
+This section explains how you can convert any mp4 file to be used by this sample.

 Please note that raw video occupies a lot of space (10 seconds clip can be around 400MB).
 So first you should cut your mp4 to a 10-15 seconds clip.